TonyMSc/rl_second_project/report.md

 ## DDPG
 ### Learning Algorithm
 We use DDPG to solve controlled tasks with continuous action spaces.
-The number of valid actions is infinite, so it would be extreemly difficult to find the highest Q value.
+The number of valid actions is infinite, so it would be extremely difficult to find the highest Q value.
 To solve DDPG assume the $Q(s,a(s))$ is differentiable with respect to $a(s)$.
 The policy will be represented by a neural network

 We optimize with two neural networks (one for the policy and one for the Q values), we select an action in a specific state and use a 2nd neural network to compute the Q value of that state and action.
 We compute the value of the action selected by the policy, and move the parameters of the policy in the direction of the maximum value increase (ie. The gradient).
 Instead of an epsilon greedy, we add some gaussian noise to the policy.